-Fond du Lac Tribal and Community College offers an Associate of Arts and an Associate of Applied Science degree in Human Services.
+Fond du Lac Tribal and Community College offers an Associate of Applied Science degree in Human Services, with an Associate of Arts degree option.
 The Human Services program is designed for students interested in the helping professions.
 Graduates will have acquired an understanding of the concepts, principles, skills, methods, and techniques of human services for entry into positions in social welfare agencies, hospitals, nursing homes, schools, rehabilitation programs, public service-related business, industry and community agencies, as well as state and county agencies.

 The projected job outlook for students entering Human Services careers is very positive.
 Current labor market information indicates a stable need for well-trained and skilled professionals.
 All students in the Human Services program will complete the Generalist sequence of courses, plus students may elect to complete one or more of the specialist options that are available.

 The mission of the Human Services Department is to assist students to grow in personal and cultural awareness and effectiveness; to acquire accurate and current knowledge of human services issues and practice; to develop listening, influencing, critical thinking, and counseling skills; and to prepare for employment or transfer through academics and field practicums.
 The unique multi-cultural climate at Fond du Lac Tribal and Community College provides students with the opportunity to recognize and understand cultural diversity.